Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 The phase difference Δϕ\Delta\phiΔϕ is computed based on the delay caused by the path difference.
 Here's the step-by-step process:

-1. Path Delay (Δt\Delta tΔt): The time delay between the two antennas is proportional to the spatial path difference:
+1. Path Delay (Δt): The time delay between the two antennas is proportional to the spatial path difference:
 Δt=Δd\c
 where:
 o	Δd is the path difference (distance difference between antennas and the incoming wavefront),